 Dr Bogdan Roman

 I am a Research Associate in the Applied Functional and Harmonic Analysis group at DAMTP.
-I am also a Visiting Research Fellow at the Computer Laboratory department, and an Academic Fellow and Director of Studies for Computer Science at Homerton College.
+I am also a Visiting Research Fellow at the Computer Laboratory department, and the Director of Studies for Computer Science at Homerton College.

 Tel: +44 1223 760403